-This is the UtahSAG page where we will be listing events that will be occurring within the next 4 to 6 weeks, hopefully providing HAM operators enough time to schedule their time to help with these events.
+This is the UtahSAG page where we will be listing events that have been confirmed to be occurring soon, hopefully providing HAM operators enough time to schedule their time to help with these events.

 Please go to the UtahSAG Calendar to view events through to the end of the year.

 I have just enetered the events for the 2023 support season beginning with Quartzfest January 22 - 28 in Quartzite AZ.
 I am awaiting information about past events from February to see if they will be happening this year.
 The first Utah events are the Moab Skinny Tire Festival and the Rex Lee Cougs vs Cancer run in March.
 And then things start getting busy in April all the way through to the end of October this year.

 And we always end the year with the NWS/NOAA/ARRL Skywarn Recognition Day the first Saturday in December (local time Friday 5:00 PM to 5:00 PM Saturday).